serhiyb/dietas-guide/faq.md

 - Do the final 3rd day of the Dieta on Saturday along with the ceremony at night.
 - Sunday morning, after the ceremony, close the dieta.
 - Sunday night do the 3rd ceremony.
 The spirit of the plant is still going to be in your body.

+### I can't decide which Master Plant to choose to start with.

+Do a little bit of research and see which plants resonates with you the most.
+Bobinsana and Ajo Sacha are considered to be great options for the people new to the dietas.